David Lin

 Lin Yung-lo (林永樂 (Lín Yǒnglè); born 10 March 1950), also known as David Lin, is a Taiwanese politician who was the Minister of Foreign Affairs of Taiwan.
-In 2022, he was elected as the Chairman of the Association of Foreign Relations (AFR).
+Since 2023, he has been serving as the chairman of the Association of Foreign Relations (AFR) since his election in late 2022.

-Early life
+Early life and education

-David Lin graduated with a bachelor and master of commerce degree from the National Chengchi University in Taiwan.
-He earned his Master of Science degree from Georgetown University in the United States.
+Lin graduated with a bachelor's degree and a master's degree in commerce from National Chengchi University in Taiwan.
+He then earned a Master of Science (M.S.) in foreign service from Georgetown University at the Walsh School of Foreign Service in 1990.

 He was also a member of the Taipei Toastmasters club.

 ROC Foreign Ministry

 Minister of Foreign Affairs appointment

 Lin was appointed to be the Minister of Foreign Affairs of the Republic of China on 27 September 2012 replacing the incumbent Minister Timothy Yang after the ROC cabinet reshuffle.

 ROC delegates refusal from Jakarta International Defense Dialogue

 Commenting on the refusal for ROC delegates to attend the Jakarta International Defense Dialogue in Jakarta, Indonesia on 23–25 March 2013 by the event organizer, Lin said that the MOFA needed to communicate with the Indonesian counterpart on the exact reason for the sudden withdrawal of the invitation to the Taiwanese.
 Lin acknowledged that this may due to verbal protest from Beijing.